fleetdm/fleet/handbook/product.md

   continuing the development task.

-* Functionality included in a drafted UI change must be cut down in order to ship the improvement in the current scheduled release.
+* Functionality included in a drafted UI change must be cut down in order to ship the improvement in the currently scheduled release.

 What happens during priority drafting?

-1. Everyone on the product and engineering teams is aware that a drafted change was brought back to drafting and prioritized.
+1. Everyone on the product and engineering teams know that a drafted change was brought back to drafting and prioritized.

 2. Drafts are updated to cover edge cases or reduce functionality.